kin-labs/rewards-engine/improvement-proposals/kf_kre_3_0_2.md

 1. Cap the maximum balance that can be counted per account to 1MM Kin:
  As described above, different apps have different balances and use-cases for Kin, so this method would be too constrained.
 2. Cap the maximum balance that can be counted to an average of the app&#39;s current Active Users:
- This is slightly less constrained but given that apps can have a large range in balances, this would also affect non parked addresses
+ This is slightly less constrained but given that apps can have a large range in balances, this would also affect non parked addresses.

 Since parked addresses are extreme outliers of an app&#39;s distribution of balances, the KRE can use a simple standard deviation to protect itself from outlier parked accounts.